-We have compared changes in α -farnesene and conjugated trienols, as well as gene expression, in scald-resistant cultivars, e.g., 'Gala' and 'Braeburn', and in scald-sensitive cultivars, e.g., 'Granny Smith', 'Delicious' and 'Law Rome'.
-We also carried out similar comparisons in 'Granny Smith' between controls and treatments that diminish scald symptoms, e.g., low O2 and 1-methylcyclopropene (1-MCP).
-The data show that the initiation of the C_2H_4 climacteric plays a crucial role in scald development, since treatments that retard the onset of the climacteric, e.g., low O2 and 1-MCP, also inhibit symptoms of scald development.
-Furthermore, if either low O2 or 1-MCP is applied after the initiation of the C2H4 climacteric, their inhibitory effects on scald development decrease.
-The treatments that retard the C2H4 climacteric onset also strongly inhibit the rise in afarnesene and conjugated trienols.
-In 'Granny Smith' apples, we studied the effect of temperature on scald development, as well as changes in the content of a-farnesene and conjugated trienols.
-The data show that, at temperatures above 7°C, scald failed to develop but the rise in a farnesene and conjugated trienols was not affected.
-It should be noted that in scald-resistant cultivars stored at 1°C there was an increase in both afarnesene and conjugated trienols, though not as high as in sensitive cultivars.
-However, if the auto-oxidation of α -farnesene and trienols is the cause of scald disorder, their levels in the resistant cultivars ought to have been sufficient for the induction of the disorder.
-It is thus obvious that low temperature must induce "enzymes" that create the scald-causing compounds.
-We observed that the concentration of malondialdehyde (MDA) increased only in the areas showing scald symptoms, which in turn indicates that oxidative processes were involved in scald development.
+We have compared changes in a-farnesene and conjugated trienols, as well as gene expression, in scald-resistant cultivars, e.g., 'Gala' and 'Braebum', and in scald-sensitive cultivars, e.g., 'Granny Smith' and 'Red Delicious'.
+We also carried out similar comparisons in 'Granny Smiths' between controls and treatments that diminish scald symptoms, e.g., low O_2 and MCP.
+The data show that the initiation of the C_2H_4 climacteric plays a crucial role in scald development since treatments that retard the onset of the climacteric, e.g., low O2 and MCP, also inhibit symptoms of scald development.
+Furthermore, if either low O2 or MCP is applied after the initiation of the C2H4 climacteric, their inhibitory effects on scald development decrease.
+The treatments that retard the C2H4 climacteric onset also strongly inhibit the rise in a-farnesene and conjugated trienols.
+In 'Granny Smith' apples, we studied the effect of temperature on scald development and changes in the content of a-farnesene and conjugated trienols.
+The data show that at temperatures above 7°C scald did not develop but the rise in a-farnesene and conjugated trienols was not affected.
+It should be noted that in scald-resistant cultivars stored at 1°C there is an increase in both afarnesene and conjugated trienols, though not as high as in sensitive ones.
+However, if the auto-oxidation of afarnesene is the cause of scald disorder, their levels in the resistant cultivars ought to have been sufficient for the induction of the disorder.
+It is thus obvious that low temperature must induce "enzymes" that create the scaldcausing compounds.
+We observed that the concentration of malonyl-dialdehide increases only in the areas showing scald symptoms, which in turn indicates that oxidative processes are involved in scald development.
 Alternatively, in the resistant cultivars the anti-oxidant capacity may be higher than in the sensitive ones.
-In short, the data show that in addition to cultivar type, low temperature and the induction of the C_2H_4 climacteric play a crucial role in scald development.
+In short, the data show that in addition to cultivars, low temperature and the induction of the C2H4 climacteric play a crucial role in scald development.